-Taxes charged to waste incineration operators to help drive waste away from incinerator facilities towards preferable disposal alternatives, such as reuse, recycling, and composting.
+Incineration taxes are charged to waste incineration operators to help drive waste away from incinerator facilities towards preferable disposal alternatives, including reuse, recycling, and composting.

 TARGET USERS: Businesses, Industry, Government

 Incineration tax is an environmental tax paid on top of normal incineration rates by any company, local authority or other organization that wishes to dispose of waste at an approved incineration facility.
 It is intended to encourage alternative means of waste management, such as recycling, by reflecting the environmental costs of incineration more accurately in its price.
-Incineration operators are liable for the tax – but the costs are passed on to users as higher prices.
+Incineration operators are liable for the tax, but costs are passed on to users at higher prices.

 Many countries already have incineration taxes.
 In January 2020, the Dutch government expanded its tax on incinerated domestic waste (the ‘afvalstoffenbelasting’) to include imported waste, and Sweden introduced a new incineration tax in April 2020, after a previous failed attempt in 2006-2010.
 In January and February 2020, the UK Parliament debated the introduction of an incineration tax, together with a halt to new investment in energy-from-waste facilities, but action was halted as a result of the COVID-19 outbreak.